n-fisher/cookiecutter-rimworld-mod-development/README.md

    - `Mod Description` (not required, can change later in About-Release.xml)
    - `Create blank XML files` (yes/no)
 6. `Create and Open Folder`
-7. In the Solution Explorer pane that comes up on the left, double click your `ModName.sln` file
+7. In the Solution Explorer pane that comes up on the right, double click your `ModName.sln` file
 8. In the new Solution Explorer view that comes up, right click `RimWorldWin` and click `Set as Startup Project`